School of Science, Engineering and Environment

 Discover how you are part of something bigger.

 What about after uni?

-The Ecosystems and Environment Research Centre at Salford is home to our vibrant, collaborative community exploring a range of sustainability-related fields, from energy and food security to ecosystem services and environmental assessment.
+You might also choose to take your subject interest further with postgraduate research.
+Our Ecosystems and Environment Research Centre is home to PhD and Research Master’s opportunities exploring a range of topics, from energy and food security to ecosystem services and environmental assessment.

 What you need to know

-This course is recommended for geographers, environmentalists, planners and other recent graduates as well as field practitioners already working in sustainability, looking to advance their skillset and career prospects.
+This course is recommended for geographers, environmentalists, planners and other recent graduates looking to develop focused skills in the emerging field of sustainability.
+If you are an existing practitioners already working in sustainability, the course can help you to cement your knowledge with a formal qualification to advance your skill set and career prospects.

 ENGLISH LANGUAGE REQUIREMENTS